 - Disposable packing material or padding

-- Safety equipment (gloves, goggles, GFI outlet if using electric nearby)
+- Safety equipment (gloves, safety glasses, GFI outlet if using electricity nearby)

 - A stiff drink (if age appropriate) to celebrate your accomplishment

 Everyone wants to dive straight into how to drill a glass aquarium.
 But it’s important to stop and make sure you’re thinking through the size of the HOLE you’re putting into the tank in the first place.
 And that means looking at your bulkhead and drill bit choices.
 When shopping for a bulkhead and diamond-coated drill bit, pay close attention to the product descriptions.
 There are two numbers you need to confirm:

 - The size of plumbing the bulkhead will accommodate